lanceupton/gs.chainsearch/README.md

 A proxy cycling procedure is implemented internally in order to gracefully recover from IP bans issued by Google.
-At the beginning of a working session, a fresh list of public proxies is fetched (thanks [Geonode](https://geonode.com/free-proxy-list/)!.
+At the beginning of a working session, a fresh list of public proxies is fetched from [Geonode](https://geonode.com/free-proxy-list/).
 This list is randomly sampled during the scraping process.
 Each time an IP ban is detected, the culprit IP is blacklisted and subsequent scrapes will not consider it.